 When to apply

 We recommend applying for a CEEQUAL sustainability assessment as early as practicable, as this enables CEEQUAL to influence the project’s development from an early stage, driving best practice.
 Further, supporting evidence can be compiled as work progresses.

 However, it is possible for a project that is already underway to undertake an assessment at any point during the project.
 This means that any criteria requirements undertaken prior to assessment registration, are assessed retrospectively.
 Usually, the further along a project is before registering, the greater the possibility of not gaining optimal scores.

 Step 1: Appoint Assessor & apply for an Assessment

-With the Assessor identified, the appropriate Application Form needs to be completed and sent to CEEQUAL.
-The application will be acknowledged and the invoice for the first instalment sent to the person nominated on the Application Form.
+With the Assessor identified, the appropriate Application Form is then completed and sent to CEEQUAL.

 Step 2: Assessment Manual distributed & project uploaded to online assessment platform